holepunchto/hypershell/README.md

 Connect to a P2P shell.

-Arguments:
-  server public key  Public key of the server

 Options:
   -f <filename>      Filename of the client seed key. (default: "~/.hypershell/peer") --allowance [token]  Create or use a temporary one time password to connect to the server.